merge-api/merge-hris-ruby/docs/TimeOffBalancesApi.md

   expand: 'employee', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   remote_fields: 'policy_type', # String | Deprecated.
 Use show_enum_origins.
-  show_enum_origins: 'policy_type' # String | Which fields should be returned in non-normalized form.
+  show_enum_origins: 'policy_type' # String | A comma separated list of enum field names for which you'd like the original values to be returned, instead of Merge's normalized enum values.
+[Learn more](https://help.merge.dev/en/articles/8950958-show_enum_origins-query-parameter)
 }

 begin